Ranjan-Bagri/Assignments/page6.md

 ### Desciption:

-Sorting is a process of re-arranging the elements of a list in crtain order.
+Sorting is a process of re-arranging the elements of a list in certain order.

 Let a list is given by \\([3,2.5,4.5,-1.2,5,0]\\)
 By sorting this list ascending order we get